bayer-science-for-a-better-life/typedb-pytorch-example/README.md

 For now there are only two files here:

-* diagnosis.py (start here.
-Contains Dataloader, Model and Training loop)
+* diagnosis_*.py (start here.
+Scripts that create dataloader, model and training loop)
 * transforms (some functions to transform the netwokx graph in kglib to Pytorch Geometric Data object)